NCAS-CMS/cfdm/docs/source/tutorial.rst

 **Hierarchical groups**
 -----------------------

-`Hierarchical groups`_ provide a powerful mechanism to structure variables within netCDF4 datasets, with well defined rules for resolving references to out-of-group netCDF variables and dimensions.
+`Hierarchical groups`_ provide a mechanism to structure variables within netCDF4 datasets, with well defined rules for resolving references to out-of-group netCDF variables and dimensions.

 This is illustrated with the file ``grouped.nc`` (found in the :ref:`sample datasets <Sample-datasets>`):